dotnet/AspNetDocs/aspnet/SameSite/system-web-samesite.md

 ## Using SameSite in ASP.NET 4.7.2 and 4.8

-.Net 4.7.2 and 4.8 supports the [2019 draft standard](https://tools.ietf.org/html/draft-west-cookie-incrementalism-00) for SameSite.
+.Net 4.7.2 and 4.8 supports the [2019 draft standard](https://tools.ietf.org/html/draft-west-cookie-incrementalism-00) for SameSite since the release of updates in December 2019.
 Developers are able to programmatically control the value of the SameSite header using the [HttpCookie.SameSite property](/dotnet/api/system.web.httpcookie.samesite#System_Web_HttpCookie_SameSite).
 Setting the `SameSite` property to `Strict`, `Lax`, or `None` results in those values being written on the network with the cookie.
 Setting it equal to `(SameSiteMode)(-1)` indicates that no SameSite header should be included on the network with the cookie.
 The [HttpCookie.Secure Property](/dotnet/api/system.web.httpcookie.secure), or 'requireSSL' in config files, can be used to mark the cookie as `Secure` or not.

 New `HttpCookie` instances will default to `SameSite=(SameSiteMode)(-1)` and `Secure=false`.
 These defaults can be overridden in the `system.web/httpCookies` configuration section, where the string `"Unspecified"` is a friendly configuration-only syntax for `(SameSiteMode)(-1)`: